feren-OS/New-Feren-OS-Store/README.md

 ---

-Current Status: Can only manage one APT package at a time and otherwise do nothing else.
+Current Status: Can install and remove APT packages in a queued task order